Cooking with the Countess in Venice

-If you read our other post on eating in Venice, you’d know that we’re pretty keen to disprove the view that Venice doesn’t have any good food.
+If you read our earlier post on eating in Venice, you’d know that we’re pretty keen to disprove the view that Venice doesn’t have any good food.
 Someone who is also dedicated full-time to busting that myth is Enrica Rocca, otherwise known as ‘the cooking countess’.

 A whole mullet, tiny shrimps, prawns, clams, some tuna, and scallops in their shell are quickly procured.
-Enrica is admiring some seppia (cuttlefish) when a local restaurateur she knows chimes in: “The seppia, well, they’re as rare to find as a virgin in Venice, but they’re still delicious.”
+Enrica is admiring some seppia (cuttlefish) when a local restaurateur she knows chimes in: “The seppia… well, they’re as rare to find as a virgin in Venice, but they’re still delicious.”

-Next we hit the vegetable section of the markets for some seasonal produce such as the beautiful San Erasmo island artichokes and stop at the butchers to procure some pork ribs and sausages.
+Next we hit the vegetable section of the markets for some seasonal produce such as the beautiful San Erasmo Island artichokes and stop at the butchers to procure some pork ribs and sausages.

 That done, we cross over the Rialto Bridge where Enrica introduces her class to the time-old Venetian tradition of heading to a local bacari (Venetian bar) for a post-shopping spritz: Aperol (an aperitif), prosecco (sparkling Italian wine), a dash of soda, ice cubes, and a half-slice of orange.

 Spirits buoyed and tongues loosened by our morning sip, we stroll back to Enrica’s light-filled loft-like home in the Dorsoduro area where we are gobsmacked at her kitchen with its massive prep area and seating around a kitchen ‘island’.
 It’s a stunning space in which to prepare food and demonstrate cooking techniques, and we’re all obviously excited about what lies ahead…

 Other guests are put to work preparing the various ingredients, while I’m tasked with slicing the tuna to make sashimi-style raw fish that we drizzle with olive oil.
 While we cook, we feast on this – sublime! – and some local shrimps, gamberi sgusciati, which we also eat raw.

-Venice’s cuisine has involved the use of exotic spices throughout its history, as Enrica earlier showed us at Drogheria Mascaria, the best spice shop in Venice, at the Rialto Markets, so Enrica enlivens the scallops with some freshly-sliced ginger before baking them.
-We each gobble down one (they’re enormous!) but everyone could have eaten a couple each, they were so delicious, but there’s still plenty more to come.
+Venice’s cuisine has involved the use of exotic spices throughout its history, as Enrica earlier showed us at Drogheria Mascaria, the best spice shop in Venice, at the Rialto Markets.
+So Enrica enlivens the scallops with some freshly-sliced ginger before baking them.
+We each gobble one down (they’re enormous!), but everyone could have eaten a couple each, they were so delicious.
+But there’s still plenty more to come.

 We make the sauce with fresh cherry tomatoes, white wine, a little peperoncino (dried chillies), and parsley, and eat it as soon as it’s ready, and it’s all wonderful.
-Enrica says it goes equally well with mussels as clams.
+Enrica suggests it goes equally well with mussels as clams.

 While this is going, she has us prepare the whole fish: we fill the gutted cavity with a mix of herbs, and place the artichokes and potato slices around the baking tray before spreading a very liberal dash of olive oil over all the ingredients.
 The fish in the oven, we add the sausages to the pork followed by plenty of water.

-It’s a lot of food to eat and a lot of cooking but we’re working off the calories as we go!
+It’s a lot of food to eat and a lot of cooking but we’re working off the calories as we go.
 As Enrica says “That’s the theme of the day… too much of everything, and unless someone gives us proof that we’re coming back, I’m not moderating.”
 She’s true to her word.

 The fish and pork dishes are both heavenly, succulent and favoursome, and as the wine and conversation flows, Enrica brings out some dessert wine and Venice’s lovely vanilla-flavoured biscuits to dunk in the wine for a sweet ending to the meal.
 The wine and the biscuits are a marriage made somewhere special.

 Sometimes a formal, rigid course is the best way to get under the skin of a cuisine, but Enrica’s course is the complete opposite.
 The day was as much about the Venetian attitude to cooking, drinking and eating, and the Venetian lifestyle and culture, as it was about treating produce, measuring ingredients, and noting cooking times.

-We had a blast but Enrica’s style of teaching won’t suit everyone, and she admits it, having had the occasional guest too rigid to enjoy a day cooking, drinking and eating while exchanging ideas about food, love, life, and the universe.
+We had a blast, but Enrica’s style of teaching won’t suit everyone, and she admits it, having had the occasional guest too rigid to enjoy a day cooking, drinking and eating while exchanging ideas about food, love, life, and the universe.

-“Too many people take cooking too seriously,” Enrica says, “Cooking should be fun.”
+“Too many people take cooking too seriously,” Enrica says.
+“Cooking should be fun.”

 A few days later I find myself returning to the butcher’s shop to buy some pork and sausages to replicate her lovely pork dish.
 Is there a better compliment for a cooking course than that?